micro-os-plus/web-jekyll/pages/user-manual/semaphores.md

 If the resource is available, in other words if the semaphore was posted and the count value is positive, the count is decremented and the call returns.

-If the value is zero, this means that no more resources are available, and the thread will be suspended.
-The thread will be resumed when the semaphore will be posted, a timeout will occur, or the thread will be interrupted.
+If the count value is zero, this means that no more resources are available, and the calling thread will be suspended.
+The thread will resume either when the semaphore is posted, a timeout occurs, or the thread is interrupted.

-Along with the semaphore’s value, µOS++ also keeps track of threads waiting for the semaphore’s availability (a double linked list, ordered by thread priorities).
+Along with the semaphore’s value, µOS++ also keeps track of the threads waiting for the semaphore’s availability (a double linked list, ordered by thread priorities).

 ``` cpp
 result_t res;